basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

   http://localhost:8098/types/no_siblings/buckets/old_memes/keys/all_your_base
 ```

-This query would both create the bucket `old_memes` and apply the configuration contained in the `no_siblings` type all at once.
+This query would both create the bucket `old_memes` and ensure that the configuration contained in the `no_siblings` is applied to the bucket all at once.

-The non-dynamic way of setting the bucket's properties (without using bucket types) involves the bucket's properties in advance, e.g. via HTTP:
+The ad hoc (i.e. non-dynamic) way of setting the bucket's properties (without using bucket types) involves the bucket's properties in advance, e.g. via HTTP:

 ```curl
 curl -XPUT \